 This can result in painful, uncomfortable, or even embarrassing symptoms.

-Physical therapy can help retrain the muscles and allow them to successfully recover from childbirth.
+Postpartum physical therapy can help retrain the muscles and allow them to successfully recover from childbirth.

 Most postpartum symptoms can be linked to two things: diastasis recti and pelvic floor disorders.